1Password/scim-examples/docker/README.md

 Please ensure you've read through the [Preparing](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) document before beginning deployment.

-## Install Docker locally

-Install [Docker for Desktop](https://www.docker.com/products/docker-desktop) on your local machine and _start Docker_ before continuing, as it will be needed to continue with the deployment process.

-For macOS users who use Homebrew, ensure you're using the _cask_ app-based version of Docker, not the default CLI version.

 ## Docker Compose vs Docker Swarm

 Using Docker, you have two different deployment options: `docker-compose` and Docker Swarm.